losol/eventuras/docs/developer/Development_setup.md

 ### Run the classic project to edit events

 For now all events are created in the classic project.
 Run the `Eventuras.Web` project and login in with the system admin user to create events.
 The admin functionality is available in the top navbar after logging in with the system admin user.
+This is only available in norwegian.

 ### Set up email sending

 Each organisation needs to have en email service.
-Take a look in [Email setup](../Setup/Email.md) for more information.
+Take a look in [Email setup](./Email.md) for more information.

 ## Setting up the new frontend